divakar439/Code-Conversion-Using-8085/README.md

 <img width="1901" height="947" alt="Screenshot 2025-09-26 134736" src="https://github.com/user-attachments/assets/648159a1-7974-41bd-879b-27e5ede4afd3" />

 •	The hexadecimal equivalent of the ASCII input will be stored in memory location 4300H.
-## Result:
-The 8085 microprocessor successfully converts hexadecimal numbers to ASCII and vice versa, storing the results in memory.